 How do endowments work?

-Endowment funds are managed to provide a permanent source of income to support the educational mission of the University.
-The endowment, a set of pooled assets, is generally comprised of many individual funds and is invested in a purposeful and accountable manner in order to generate income that:
+Endowment funds are managed to provide a permanent source of income to support the educational mission of the university.
+The endowment, a set of pooled assets, is generally composed of many individual funds and is invested in a purposeful and accountable manner in order to generate income that:

-- honor the donors’ intended purposes for their gift;
+- honors the donors’ intended purposes for their gift;

-- support the operating budget of the institution; and,
+- supports the operating budget of the institution; and,

-- are re-invested to protect the value of the endowment against inflation.
+- is reinvested to protect the value of the endowment against inflation.